hamlim/hohoro/packages/hohoro/README.md

 - `.swcrc` in the root of your project
 - `tsconfig.json` in the root of your project

+`hohoro` takes care of the rest by automatically running SWC and TSC in parallel, and only recompiling files that have changed since the last build.

 ## Contributing:

 ### Code Quality: